rodrigogarcia1986/rodrigogarcia1986/README.md

 ## BIO

-For the last 15 years, I´ve been working with proofreading and book publishing, but now I´m moving on - trying to, at least - to another area.
+For the last 15 years, I´ve been working with proofreading and book publishing and recently have acquired a passion for programming.

 <!---
 rodrigogarcia1986/rodrigogarcia1986 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.